Park Jin-young: Philanthropy

-In February 2020, it was reported that Jinyoung had donated an undisclosed amount of money to wild animals affected by fires in Australia.
+In February 2020, it was reported that Park had donated an undisclosed amount of money to wild animals affected by fires in Australia.
 In August 2020, he donated to the Hope Bridge Disaster Relief Association to help flood victims in South Korea.
-On August 10, 2022, Jinyoung donated to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.
+On August 10, 2022, Park donated to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.
 In December, he donated to One Love Village, a facility for children with severe disabilities.
-On February 9, 2023, Jinyoung donated through Save the Children for the victims of the 2023 Turkey–Syria earthquakes, especially children, becoming a member of the Honors Club of the organization.
+On February 9, 2023, Park donated through Save the Children for the victims of the 2023 Turkey–Syria earthquakes, especially children, becoming a member of the Honors Club of the organization.

 On March 26, 2025, the Hope Bridge Korea Disaster Relief Association announced that he had donated for wildfire relief and firefighter support, thus joining its Honors Club for achieving a cumulative donation of won.
 On April 2, he donated won to Save the Children to help children and families affected by the 2025 Myanmar earthquake.
-On September 22, Park made a second donation to the NGO on September 22 for his birthday, donating to provide meals and kitchen facilities to children from low-income families.
+On September 22, Park made a second donation to the NGO for his birthday, donating to provide meals and kitchen facilities to children from low-income families.
+On May 13, 2026, he made a third donation to the NGO to commemorate the release of his solo mini album Said & Done, donating to support overseas children's music education.